IAmFardeen/ImageGenerator/README.md

 # Text-to-Image Generator

 The Text-to-Image Generator is a full-stack web application that allows users to create images with custom text content.
-Powered by Express.js, Node.js, jQuery, and EJS, this application simplifies the process of generating images from provided text.
+Powered by Express.js, Node.js, jQuery, EJS, and integrates OpenAI's API for generating images from text.

-Features
+**Features:**

 Create custom images with text content.
-Preview the image before generating and downloading.
+Utilize OpenAI's API to generate images based on provided text.
 Easy-to-use interface with responsive design.
 Built using modern web technologies for a seamless user experience